ajslater/linktools/README.md

 ### purgelink
 Remove broken symlinks

+### reflatlink
+purgelink and then flatlink.
+I use this to make a macOS wallpaper directory from a hierarcical pictures folder.

 ## Old
 These others are old and could be made more efficient if I ever used them